ExpatEat

 • Cooking Abroad

-Eating Your Way Through Fortune Centre Food: 5 Delicious Stops for Expats
+Eating Your Way Through Fortune Centre Food

 · Asian Flavors,Singapore Cuisine Guides,Alia Chua

-Fortune Centre, at the intersection of Middle Road and Bencoolen Street, may look like an ordinary 1980s building, but inside lies one of Singapore’s best-kept culinary secrets.
-For expats seeking affordable, authentic flavors, this unassuming complex offers a rich food crawl experience featuring diverse local delights, vegetarian food, and international cuisines.
+Fortune Centre, at the intersection of Middle Road and Bencoolen Street, may look like an ordinary 1980s building, but inside lies one of Singapore's best-kept culinary secrets.

 The atmosphere buzzes with the sounds and aromas of wok-fried noodles, fried chicken, and simmering broths.
 Fortune Centre is famed for its budget-friendly meals, with many rice sets and local dishes priced under $10.
 Most popular dining spots are on the second and third floors, including hidden gems serving everything from authentic clam noodles to vegetarian specialties.